-Neena often find herself interested in the reflections on surfaces we don’t normally think of as reflective.
-In predawn light, she sees a blending of red taillights and stoplights with the green from the light just as it turns, becoming lavender as it hits the rivers of tar meant to patch cracks in the road.
-She’s interested in the colors shining off cement barriers between lanes of traffic in the dark or on a rainy night.
-These and other reflections make Neena wish she had a driver so she could use her camera to capture as these images see them; instead she attempts to keeps them in her mind’s eye to influence her painting.
+With painting and photography, I’m interested in the reflections on surfaces we don’t normally think of as reflective.
+In predawn light, I see a blending of red tail lights and stop lights with the green from the light as it turns, becoming lavender as it hits the rivers of tar meant to patch cracks in the road.
+I’m intrigued by the colors shining off cement barriers between lanes of traffic in the dark or on a rainy night.